ojashwanirao/DSAssignment/Analysis.md

 ## Space Complexity:
 - The space complexity of the stack is O(n) where n is the capacity of the stack, as we may need to store up to 'n' elements in the stack.

+# Algorithm analysis for  Array Queue
+## Time and Space Complexity Analysis

+1. Insertion (enqueue):
+Time Complexity: O(1) (Inserting at the rear using modular arithmetic to handle the circular nature) Space Complexity: O(1) for the operation, O(n) for the array storage

+2. Deletion (dequeue):
+Time Complexity: O(1) (Removing from the front using modular arithmetic) Space Complexity: O(1) for the operation, O(n) for the array storage

+3.Display:
+Time Complexity: O(n) (where n is the number of elements in the queue) Space Complexity: O(1) for the operation, O(n) for the array storage

+4.Exit:
+Time Complexity: O(1)
+Space Complexity: O(1)